Overv/MineAssemble/README.md

 interrupt handler increases a `time` variable by 1 every millisecond to keep track of time.
 This is used to compute a delta time to scale movement by.

-Before every frame is rendered, the `handleInput` function is called and collects the values from the `keys` array written to by the interrupt handler.
+Before every frame is rendered, the `handle_input` function is called and collects the values from the `keys` array written to by the interrupt handler.
 If the upper bit of a cell is set to `1`, then it knows that the key state has changed and processes it accordingly.
 All keys except for the movement keys